A French Alps Road Trip: Chamonix, Annecy and Epernay

 The place that has always had my heart.
 The place, along side Australia, that I still hope to one day live in.

-Annecy ticks pretty much all my happy boxes, and just when I thought Switzerland had taken the gold medal, Annecy pushed it back to Silver.
+Annecy ticks pretty much all my happy boxes.
+Just when I thought Switzerland had taken the gold medal, Annecy pushed it back to Silver.

 After all, you could have the best in both worlds by living in Annecy and visiting Switzerland on the weekends.
 Easy, right?
 Haha!